Drugs in amateur sport is a growing problem

 Study reveals widespread use of drugs

-This win-at-all-costs mentality has led to a growing problem of drug use in amateur sport and is something that is highlighted in a recent study carried out by the BBC.
-The study conducted online interviews of 1,025 members of sports clubs, teams or gyms, in January of this year.
+This win-at-all-costs mentality has led to a growing problem of drug use in amateur sport and is something that is highlighted in a UK Anti-Doping poll carried out by the BBC.
+The study conducted online interviews of 1,025 members of sports clubs, teams or gyms, in January 2017.
 The participants were representative of British adults over 18 years.
 The study revealed that:

 - 26% of sports club members say they have previously consumed prescribed medications, such as Cortizone injections or asthma inhalers, to support their performance whilst playing sport